 How much your vocal style matches Freddie’s

-In the last 27 years, the Trust has funded over 1,000 projects across 56 countries in the global battle against HIV/AIDS, giving away over $17 million.
+In the last 21 years, the Trust has funded over 700 projects across 57 countries in the global battle against HIV/AIDS.